 Along with the good coaches, are a few bad coaches.
 These are the coaches that focused on favorites instead of the good of the entire team.
 I had coaches that no matter how hard I worked, it would never be good enough for them.
 I had coaches that would take insults too far on the court and in the classroom.

 I had coaches that killed my passion and love for the game of basketball.

 Looking back now at the amount of tears shed after practices and games, I just want to say to this coach: Making me feel bad about myself doesn't make me want to play and work hard for you, whether in the classroom or on the court.
-Telling me "hard work always pays off" and not keeping that word doesn't make me want to work hard either.
-I spent every minute of the day focusing on making sure you didn't see the pain that I felt of never being good enough, all of my energy was put towards that fake smile that said I was OK with how you treated me.
-There are not words for the feeling I got when parents of teammates asked why I didn't play more or why I got pulled after one mistake and I simply didn't have an answer.
-The way you made me feel about myself and my ability to play ball made me hate myself; not only did you make me doubt my ability to play, you turned my teammates against me to where they didn't trust my ability as well.
+Telling me that, "Hard work always pays off" and not keeping that word doesn't make me want to work hard either.
+I spent every minute of the day focusing on making sure you didn't see the pain that I felt, and all of my energy was put towards that fake smile when I said I was OK with how you treated me.
+There are not words for the feeling I got when parents of teammates asked why I didn't play more or why I got pulled after one mistake; I simply didn't have an answer.
+The way you made me feel about myself and my ability to play ball made me hate myself; not only did you make me doubt my ability to play, you turned my teammates against me to where they didn't trust my abilities.
 I would not wish the pain you caused me on my greatest enemy.
-I pray that eventually one day when all of your players quit coming back that you realize that it isn't all about winning records, it’s about the players.
+I pray that one day, eventually, when all of your players quit coming back that you realize that it isn't all about winning records.
+It’s about the players.
 You can have winning records without a good coach if you have a good team, but you won’t have a team if you can't treat players with the respect they deserve.